Hello and welcome!

 What homesteading means to me: When I use the word ‘Homesteading’, I think of living off the land.
 I think of how life used to be here in America (and how it still is in a lot of other countries).
 Where if something is broke, you fixed it.
 If you were hungry, you walked out to the garden and pick yourself a snack.
 And if you wanted something, you made it.
 In a world where technology and buying/selling rule the world, I hope that someday we can get back to basics.
 Back to raising animals, growing gardens, bartering goods with neighbors, and buying local.

-I’m 21 now and I’ve spent the last two years living with my grandparents, helping to take care of my grandfather (who has Alzheimers disease), and slowly taking over the gardens around the property for my grandmother.
-I plan to eventually move out and get a homestead of my very own where I can grow my future business and finally settle down and grow some roots.
+I’m 23 now and I’ve spent the last four years living with my grandparents and helping to take care of my grandfather..
+I am currently looking to move out and get a homestead of my very own where I can grow my future business and finally settle down and grow some roots.